LeetLLM

 Suppose the draft model is 5x faster than the target model because it has fewer layers and smaller weights.
 The draft model guesses 5 tokens ahead.
 The target model verifies all 5 in a single parallel pass:

 • If 4 out of 5 tokens match: You produced 4 tokens from one target-model verification pass plus the cheap draft work (5 draft steps cost about one target step at 5x).
-That is roughly 4 useful tokens for the price of about 2 target steps, near a 2x speedup, and the exact gain depends on draft cost and acceptance length.
+That's roughly 4 useful tokens for the price of about 2 target steps, near a 2x speedup, and the exact gain depends on draft cost and acceptance length.

 • If only 1 out of 5 matches: You accept that single token and discard the rest.
 Net speedup is small or even slightly negative once draft overhead is counted, but you still make progress without a full target step per token.